myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T11:45:56.559Z
+>
+> Yes, deck.blue is optimized for desktops and tablets such as the iPad :) I often use deck.blue from my iPad and it's just as comfortable or even more comfortable than on desktop!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-07T08:38:31.617Z
 >
 > morning!